nkh/ftl/config/ftl/man/ftl.md

 	Fzf goto «⇑g/ŋ»
-		Opens fzf to let you choose an entry among the tags, then change directory to where the tag is.
+		Opens fzf to let you choose an entry among the tags, then changes directory to where the tag is.

 		This is can be handy when tags are read from a file with option -t on the command line or via the 'load_tags' shell command